madflow/flow-netbeans-markdown/Readme.md

 [Releases Overview](https://github.com/madflow/flow-netbeans-markdown/releases)

-You may also compile a binary yourself.
+You may also compile a binary yourself with the **latest development code**.

  1. git clone git://github.com/madflow/flow-netbeans-markdown.git
  2. Open the folder with NetBeans (Open Project)